Consensys/distributed-validator-formal-specs-and-verification/README.md

 ​
 The formal proof of the DVT protocol relies on the following assumptions:
 ​
-- The BFT consensus protocol: DVCs make a decision on an attestation/block by running an instance of the BFS consensus protocol.
+- The BFT consensus protocol: DVCs make a decision on an attestation/block by running an instance of the BFT consensus protocol.
 We assume that the implementation and running of consensus instances are correct.
-That is, a consensus instance must satisfy the properties: agreement, termination, and validity.
+That is, a consensus instance must satisfy the agreement, termination, and validity properties.
 - M-of-N threshold signatures: We assume that M is greater than 2/3 of N and that the threshold signatures are implemented correctly, that is, the implementation satisfies signature unforgeability and uniqueness.
 - DVC: Each Co-Validator runs only one the Distributed Validator Client software.
 - Remote Signer (RS): Every DVC has its own RS.